 To reduce my dependence on power sources that emit greenhouse gases, I decided to generate power on site using a photovoltaic system from Newport Solar.
 An array of thirty rooftop solar panels generate up to 9000 watts during daylight hours to power the house and recharge an energy storage system.
 Surplus power is sold to the local electric utility.

 The energy storage system manufactured by Sonnen USA uses lithium batteries that charge up during the day and supply power to the house at night.
-During utility power outages, the Sonnen unit provides enough auxiliary power to keep the house habitable.
+During utility power outages, the batteries provide enough auxiliary power to keep the house habitable.

 Residential energy storage systems will grow in popularity as manufacturing costs come down.
-Every homeowner can benefit from the ability to store energy on site for use during power outages.
+Eventually, every homeowner will be able to store energy on site for use during power outages.
 Noisy, gas-powered generators will become a thing of the past.

 “Do we need the slab?”